About the Directory

 Indonesian Community of Kansas City (ICKC)

-Community group for people of Indonesian descent or interested in Indonesian culture.
-We promote Indonesian Culture and activities that bring us together.
-We have Indonesian Community events - Indo-Independence Day Picnic, Consul meet and greet, participate in Ethnic Festival each year at Swope park and also part of network for Indonesian Diaspora worldwide.
+The Indonesian Community of Kansas City is a community group for people of Indonesian descent or those interested in Indonesian culture.
+We promote Indonesian culture and activities that bring us together, such as Indo-Independence Day Picnic, Consul Meet and Greet, annual participation in the Ethnic Festival, and being a part of the network for the Indonesian Diaspora worldwide.

 Contact Information: 11650 S. Walnut St., Olathe, KS 66061 • 913-269-1710 • firstname.lastname@example.org